xingchenzhang/xingchenzhang.github.io/_pages/research.md

 - **Multimodal Learning and Image Fusion**.
 Visible–infrared fusion, multi-focus and multi-exposure fusion, multimodal medical imaging, and cross-modal representation learning.
 - **Human-Centered Computer Vision**.
 Pedestrian tracking, human pose estimation, and behavior prediction with a focus on safety, robustness, and privacy protection.
-- **Embodied Intelligence**.
+- **Robotics and Embodied Intelligence**.
 My lab has robots and various sensors to work on Embodied Intelligence.
 - **Trustworthy and Ethical AI**.
 Generative-AI-based pedestrian privacy protection, adversarial robustness, and AI alignment in embodied systems.
 - **AI for Healthcare**.
 Multimodal medical data fusion for diagnostic assistance.
 - **AI for X**